Jusxern/oc-scripts/README.md

 Please keep in mind that I am not a professional in lua programming, which sometimes leads to bad decisions while writing my programs

+Installer is the program used to install packages from this repository.

 JAV is an antivirus with features as:

 *scan (just a usual scan command.
 Still in development.
 Have bad optimization for large scripts)